chrisbues/web-pub/docs/M365/Fresh Tenant Setup.md

 ##### EDM SIT

 - Create a new EDM SIT.
 Since I work in healthcare, I typically use [Synthea](https://github.com/synthetichealth/synthea) to generate patient records.
 We do have [sample industry files](https://learn.microsoft.com/en-us/purview/sit-get-started-exact-data-match-export-data#sample-file-templates) you can use.
-- Make note of the datastrore name when you finish the EDM wizard.
+- Make note of the datastore name when you finish the EDM wizard.
 You'll need it for the EDM uploader.

 ##### EDM Uploader Tool